 In our interview with Mina, the gorgeous songstress shares with us what it’s like being part of the crazy beautiful world that is musical theatre, and pursuing a full-time degree in it no less.
 We’re also given a sneak preview of her wicked impersonation skills, one of the many treats we can expect from this production.
 Judging by her immense discipline and dedication to her craft, it’s practically a given that Mina’s star will continue to shine long into the future.

-Rebecca: Congrats on your first lead role with Pangdemonium!
+Popspoken: Congrats on your first role with Pangdemonium.
 What can audiences look forward to in this production?

 Plenty!
 As much as I love performing, I tend to be very shy in social situations.
 I never know what to do with myself!
 I spend a lot of time in my bedroom whenever I can, and like Little Voice, I am an only child to a single mother!
 My mom is pretty extroverted too, but just not wildly out of control like Little Voice’s mom, Mari!